spectrocloud/librarium/content/docs/09.5-security/11-product-architecture/02-data-encryption.md

 ## Data In Transit Encryption

-Palette secures data in motion using an encrypted TLS communication channel for all internal and external interactions.<br /><br />
+Palette secures data in motion using an encrypted Transport Layer Security (TLS) communication channel for all internal and external interactions.<br /><br />

 - **End User Communication**: Public certificates are created using a cert-manager for external API/UI communication.
-For on-prem deployment, you can import an optional certificate and private key to match the management cluster Fully Qualified Domain Name (FQDN).
+In on-prem deployments, you can import an optional certificate and private key to match the Fully Qualified Domain Name (FQDN) management cluster.

 <br />